zoltan-nz/notes/topics.md

 - A website about one project with different frameworks... comparision...
 - Will_paginate gem with remote true and with boostrap.
 - Create nice list page with a loads of filter with jquery and with ajax on rails.
+- Create filters and using cookie for storing filter settings.
 ##Install haml -> erb converter: HERBALIZER

 - sudo apt-get install ghc6 ghc6-prof ghc6-doc cabal-install